bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 that is sent back includes: location data, text and voice input, internet history, and general usage data of the operating system.

-If privacy is a concern then do **not** use Windows 10.
+If privacy is a concern, then do **not** use Windows 10.
 Apple Mac and Linux systems are far more respectful of user privacy.
 If one has the funds and is less technically inclined then simply purchase an Apple Mac.
 If on the other hand a user already has a Windows 10 system and is technically capable then it is recommended to replace Windows 10 with a Linux distribution such as [Linux Mint](https://linuxmint.com).

-If replacing Windows 10 is not viable then the next best option is to tweak the available controls.
+If replacing Windows 10 is not viable, then the next best option is to tweak the available controls.

 - Please do **NOT** enable the Cortana assistant during installation.
 If